Five games you have to try this summer

 While many people think that some games are for older people, innovations like Slingo bingo are busy proving that certainly wrong.
-It’s a mix of slots and bingo in both gameplay and name.
+It’s a mix in both gameplay and name.
 It is fast-paced, fun, and has plenty of different themes for you to explore.
 If you are after a game with the chance for instant wins and gameplay unlike anything you will have experienced before, you can’t go wrong with it.

 The Sinking City

 All fans of HP Lovecraft and horror-adventure games need to check out this intriguing game set in the 1920s.
 You will play as a private investigator searching for clues about visions haunting you.
 You will have to navigate the town and its inhabitants while also trying to solve the mystery behind the town’s flood.
 It looks to be intense and a lot of fun for anyone willing to try it out.

 What was once the realm of 80s nerds is now enjoying a renaissance.
 There is no better time to try playing this iconic role-playing game which has brought love and laughter to so many fans.
 Games can either follow one of the set adventures written by the game’s developers or you can make up your own.
 If your friends are not interested in joining you or your adventures, head online to either one of the online resources or to see if there are games at a café or game shop near you.